Gangsta's Paradise: Critical reception

-Bill Lamb from About.com described the song as "riveting and atmospheric".
-James Masterton for Dotmusic noted "the undoubted brilliance" of the track.
-David Browne from Entertainment Weekly said it "may be the bleakest tune ever to top the pop singles chart."
+Bill Lamb of About.com described the song as "riveting and atmospheric".
+James Masterton for Dotmusic noted its "undoubted brilliance".
+David Browne from Entertainment Weekly felt it "may be the bleakest tune ever to top the pop singles chart".
 He added, "With its ghostly choir and lyrics about a gun-toting 23-year-old who kneels in the streetlight wondering if he’ll live to see 24, it examines the abyss with journalistic coolness."
+Freaky Trigger praised it as "complete pop greatness".
+Idolator called it a "rap rhapsody", naming it one of The 50 Best Pop Singles of 1995.
+David Bennun from Melody Maker wrote, "That single.
+F*** me, it's good.
+The slow pulse of strings, the heavenly choir.
+Puts me in mind of prime Sisters of Mercy, of all things.
+Coursing at the rate of a slow heartbeat, point being, it's life as it is lived, it's in the blood.
+Like all the best rap, you feel the meaning, you sense it, before you even listen to the lyrics".
+Another Melody Maker editor, Taylor Parkes, said, "An oddly reserved, frustratingly MEAGRE moment.
+Coolio is, generally speaking, among the lusher, more intriguing gangsta rappers...
+"Gangsta's Paradise" limps a bit.
+Nice ominous, looped choir.
+Fits a little too comfortably on America's Top 10."

-Tom Ewing of Freaky Trigger declared it as "complete pop greatness".
-Mike Wood from Idolator called it a "rap rhapsody".
-Pan-European magazine Music & Media commented: "Last year, this rapper hit paydirt with a reworking of Lakeside's Fantastic Voyage.
-This time around, he pulls off the same trick with this tall tale founded on Stevie Wonder's Pastime Paradise.
+Pan-European magazine Music & Media commented, "Last year, this rapper hit paydirt with a reworking of Lakeside's "Fantastic Voyage".
+This time around, he pulls off the same trick with this tall tale founded on Stevie Wonder's "Pastime Paradise".
 Unlike the original, which surprisingly never was a hit, this one was a US number 1 and has every chance of succeeding in Europe."
-A reviewer from Music Week rated it four out of five, adding: "An infectious release from Grammy-nominated rapper that challenges the assumed form of the genre.
+A reviewer from Music Week gave it four out of five, saying, "An infectious release from Grammy-nominated rapper that challenges the assumed form of the genre.
 Number one in the US and could do big things here."
-The magazine's Alan Jones deemed it "a brooding and menacing track".
+Music Week editor Alan Jones deemed it "a brooding and menacing track".
+Dele Fadele from NME named it Single of the Week, writing, "And what a breathtaking doleful and melancholy record 'Gangsta's Paradise' is. [...]
+Stabbing strings, a keyboard drone, a massed gothic chorus of gospel voices and a beat ticking time to the bitter end, are all weaved together into this solemn theme tune".